linux-system-roles/ha_cluster/README.md

 * `sbd_watchdog` (optional) - Watchdog device to be used by SBD.
 Defaults to `/dev/watchdog` if not set.
 * `sbd_devices` (optional) - Devices to use for exchanging SBD messages and for monitoring.
 Defaults to empty list if not set.
+Always refer to the devices using the long, stable device name (`/dev/disk/by-id/`).
 * `attributes` (optional) - List of sets of Pacemaker node attributes for the node.
 Currently, only one set is supported, so the first set is used and the rest are ignored.